promerma/zeoran/README.md

 This repository was done as part of my Master's thesis at the MS&M group.
 Its main goal is to generate multiple .cif files with zeolite structures having different aluminium substitutions.
 The software is entirely written in C++ and contains a bash script to execute it, which requires the g++ compiler to be installed.

 ## Content
+Here the content of the repository is described.

+(1) data

 ## Structure of generate.input
 The generate.input file needs to have a particular structure.
 Please, note that he number of parameters and their order cannot be changed.
 This strcture is as follows: